golden spangle gamefowl

 by George Neri

-Here at Golden Spangle Gamefowl we have successfuly manage to restore the yellow birchen to its true original historical standard.
+Here at Golden Spangle Gamefowl we have successfuly manage to restore the yellow birchen to its true original historical standard with our Neri Birchen line.
 For centuries the genetic make-up of the yellow birchen has been a mystery for many gamefowl enthusiast.

 Before i go into depth about the genetic make-up of the yellow birchen i must first talk about the Betula Alleghaniensis commonly known as the yellow birch tree which this gamefowl is named after.
 Birch is a board leaved hardwood tree.
 The bark of the yellow birch tree is a smooth and yellow-bronze in color, therefore a yellow birchen should also be yellow-bronze in color (see pic of our bronze stag and yellow pullet above), white legged, straight comb fowl.